Permify/permify/docs/docs/api-overview/data/write-data.md

 }
 ```

 This **team member** relation won't need to be stored in the application database.
-Storing it only in Permify - WriteDB - is enough.
-In that situation, `WriteRelationships` can be performed in any logical place in your stack.
+Storing it only in Permify - preferred database - is enough.
+In that situation, `WriteData` can be performed in any logical place in your stack.

 ## Need any help ?